phuongdao1/optdis/README.md

 ## OPTIMALLY DISCRIMINATIVE SUBNETWORK MARKERS

+## SAMPLE INPUT FILES

 The expression profile of the sample data is in the file TEST.txt.
 It has 61 positive samples and 21 negative samples.
-Note that you need to put all the samples from a class together.
-Here I put all the samples in positive class first then come the samples from negative class.
-We also give your the PPI network from HPRD database in the file HPRDNetworkWithComplexes.txt.
+Note that you need to put all the samples from a class together. all the samples in positive class should be ahead of the samples from negative class.
+We also give your the PPI network from [HPRD database](www.hprd.org) in the file HPRDNetworkWithComplexes.txt.
 The file HPRDID.txt contain the mapping from gene symbols/names to RefSeq IDs that are used in HPRDNetworkWithComplexes.txt.

 ## How To Compile

 ```
 g++ createGraph.cpp -o createGraph
-g++ extractModules_OptDis.cpp -fopenmp -O3 -g -o extractModules_OptDis
+g++ extractModules_OptDis.cpp -O3 -g -o extractModules_OptDis
 g++ createModules.cpp -o createModules
 ```